The AIA Connecticut Women in Architecture Award honors registered and practicing female architects in Connecticut who demonstrate

 Ming Thompson, AIA, IIDA, NOMA

-Founder, Atelier Cho Thompson
+Founder and Principal, Atelier Cho Thompson

 Ming Thompson, NOMA, AIA, IIDA is focused on bettering human experience through design; she insists that good design must occur at all scales, from the building to the furniture to the logo, and everything in between.
 Ming was a winner of the 2020 AIA Young Architect Award and is co-founder of Atelier Cho Thompson.